edgeimpulse/ml-block-efficientnet/README.md

         --out-directory out/
     ```

-10. This creates two .tflite files and a saved model ZIP file in the 'out' directory.
+10. This creates a saved model ZIP file in the 'out' directory.

 #### Adding extra dependencies